 Faculty & Staff

-Faculty Affiliate in School of Public and Community Health Sciences and Global Public Health
+Professor, School of Public and Community Health Sciences

 - PUBH 580 Rural Health Issues in a Global Context (G - Public Health)

 - PUBH 540 Social and Behavioral Science in Public Health (G - Public Health)

 Kimber Haddix McKay is an applied medical anthropologist with expertise in research design, international development, monitoring and evaluation, and demography.
 Her research focuses on the interplay between marriage systems and fertility, and on demographic and health trends in African and South Asian societies.
 She is interested in the ways in which anthropology can be useful in fields outside of academia, and has worked both full time and as a consulting anthropologist designing studies of health and health seeking behavior in urban and rural areas of Nepal and Uganda.
 She has assisted in the design of locally appropriate development schemes aimed at improving health conditions in villages and homes, particularly in the use of sustainable energy technologies (solar photovoltaic, pico- and micro-hydroelectric systems) latrines, improved/smokeless cookstoves, lighting schemes, anthropometry and nutrition supplementation, community-based health training, and health-related drama and radio programming.

 Post-doctoral Fellow in Demographic Anthropology 1998-2000